scionproto/scion/doc/PathService.md

     * If revoked interface belongs to this AS OR Revocation is from a BR and it originated from a different ISD
         * Inform all other core ASes.
-    * Note that if a cPS queries a cPS of another ISD for down segments it should also get the relevant revocations for the segments.
+    * Note that if a cPS queries a cPS of another ISD for down-segments it should also get the relevant revocations for the segments.
 These revocations do not need to be forwarded to other cPSes.